vacp2p/research/noise-research/secure-transfer.md

 ## Overview (sketch)

-The information/session transfer among multiple devices happens in two independent phases:
+Two devices exchange sensitive information in two independent phases:

-- [Device Pairing](#Device-Pairing): two devices exchange their long term device ID static keys
+- [Device Pairing](#Device-Pairing): two devices exchange their long term device ID static keys;
-- [Secure Transfer](#Secure-Transfer): information is securely exchanged in encrypted form using key material obtained after a successful Pairing phase.
+- [Secure Transfer](#Secure-Transfer): information is securely exchanged in encrypted form using key material obtained during a successful Pairing phase.

 ## Device Pairing

+In the pairing phase, a device `B` requests to be paired to a device `A`.

+The requests is made by exposing a QR code that has to be scanned by device `A`.
+If device `A` doesn't have a camera but device `B` does, [it is possible](#Rationale) to execute a slightly different pairing with same security guarantees but where `A` exposes a QR code instead.

 ### Employed Cryptographic Primitives